thoughtspot/rest-api-sdk/sdks/typescript/SystemApi.md

 # **getSystemOverrideInfo**
 > any getSystemOverrideInfo()

   Version: 9.2.0.cl or later   Gets a list of configuration overrides applied on the cluster.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `APPLICATION_ADMINISTRATION` (**Can manage application settings**) privilege is required.
 This API does not require any parameters to be passed in the request.

 ### Example